mavlink/MAVSDK-docs/en/contributing/build.md

 The approach above downloads a container image based on Ubuntu 16.04 ([dronecore/dronecore-ubuntu-16.04](https://hub.docker.com/r/dronecore/dronecore-ubuntu-16.04/)) or Fedora 27 ([dronecore/dronecore-fedora-27](https://hub.docker.com/r/dronecore/dronecore-fedora-27/)) from Docker Hub.

-You can also build the images yourself using the files in [DroneCore/docker](https://github.com/dronecore/DroneCore/tree/{{ book.github_branch }}/docker).
+You can also build the images yourself using the files in [Dronecode SDK/docker](https://github.com/dronecore/DroneCore/tree/{{ book.github_branch }}/docker).
 The image can be used in the same way as the one from Docker Hub.

 1. Open a command prompt/terminal in the root of the DroneCore repository.
 1. Build the images as shown: